bramley/phplist-plugin-common/README.md

 ## Version history ##

     version     Description
-    3.13.0+20200602 Inline CSS using Emogrifier
+    3.13.1+20200606 Include premailer as a choice for inlining CSS 3.13.0+20200602 Inline CSS using Emogrifier
     3.12.2+20200517 Minor internal changes
     3.12.1+20200415 Improve timing of database queries